VIB-PSB/ksrates/docs/usage.rst

             NXF_VER=24.10.5 nextflow run VIB-PSB/ksrates <args>

     The first time the command is executed, Nextflow downloads a local copy of the *ksrates* Nextflow pipeline from the ``VIB-PSB/ksrates`` GitHub repository and stores it in the ``$HOME/.nextflow`` directory.
-    Parameter ``-profile`` specifies which container will be pulled from Docker Hub (either Singularity or Docker).
+    Parameter ``-profile`` specifies which container will be pulled from Docker Hub (either Apptainer or Docker).

     .. note::
-        Since the Singularity image is by default stored in the *launching folder* under ``work/singularity``, it is recommended to specify a "centralized" destination path through ``singularity.cacheDir`` in the :ref:`Nextflow configuration file <nextflow_config_section>`.
+        Since the Apptainer image is by default stored in the *launching folder* under ``work/singularity``, it is recommended to specify a "centralized" destination path through ``apptainer.cacheDir`` in the :ref:`Nextflow configuration file <nextflow_config_section>`.

     The *ksrates configuration file* is specified through the ``--config`` parameter, while the *ksrates expert configuration file* is specified through the ``--expert`` parameter.